About Us

 Zoe Smith, Young Adult Book Advisor

-• Zoe Smith, a high schooler, is so excited to be a young adult book advisor for the Festival!
+• Zoe Smith, a high schooler is so excited to be the young adult book advisor for the Festival!
 She has grown up going to Martha’s Vineyard and loves reading young adult fiction books.
 She is a Senior in Girl Scouts and frequently helps out with service in her community.
-She participates in several activities within her school, including softball, theater, singing, and dance.
-This upcoming school year she will be starting and running a Black Book Club.
-She is also co-writing a book.
+She is the Founder of the Black Book Club within her school and participates in several activities including softball, theater, singing, and dance.
+She is currently co-writing a book.